encoredev/encore/docs/tutorials/booking-system.md

 </Callout>

-Now try retrieving the availability by calling the `booking.GetAvailability` endpoint through the API Explorer.
+Now try retrieving the availability by calling the `booking.GetAvailability` endpoint through the API Explorer in the Development Dashboard.

 🥐 Somewhere inside the `booking` package, add the following functions and import the `slices` package: